elixir-research-group/DL-MIA/src/annotation/README.md

 ## Parsing the Results

 After the annotations are complete, the resulting data can be downloaded from the oTree web interface as a plain `.csv` file.
 This file contains **one row for each participant**.
-The relevance assessments can be found in the following rows:
+The relevance assessments can be found in the following columns:

 - `query_intents_v2.<ROUND>.player.result_assessments`
 - `query_intents_v2.<ROUND>.player.result_<INTENT>`